HERuppel/HERuppel/README.md

 ### Hey, I'm Renato!

 I'm a student of Computer Engeneering in the State University of Ponta Grossa and a Fullstack Developer.
-My focus is currently on Mobile Development and general Front-end applications.
+My focus is currently on Mobile Development and general Front-end and Back-end applications.

  ### **Experience**